Here is what you should do in Sozopol Bulgaria for Affordable Luxury:

 And finding a place to lounge on the beach is simple:

-- Lay your towel on the sand or use your own chair/umbrella: no charge but you will be further back from the sea.
+- Lay your beach towel on the sand or use your own beach chair and/or beach umbrella: no charge but you will be further back from the sea.

 - Use your own towel or chair under an umbrella: small charge

 - Grab a lounge chair under an umbrella: slightly higher charge (this was us!)

 Massages are also on offer on the beach in Sozopol.
 And the prices are pretty good: 60 minutes for $30 US.